BGorenc/WiFi_Controlled_Lightsaber/README.md

 The importance of having the data line be separate for each LED strip is so that we can preserve a strong signal.
 If we split a single signal, when the LEDs heat up we will end up with intermittent signal integrity on the LED strips.
 This will yield unintended results.

-You should be able to use your Wago Connectors here to connect the power and data line at the Arduino to your power and data lines that will run to the blade of the Lightsaber.
-Then on the other end of these data and power lines use the Wago connectors to connect to the corresponding JST connector that came with your LED strips.
+You should be able to use your WAGO Connectors here to connect the power and data line at the Arduino to your power and data lines that will run to the blade of the Lightsaber.
+Then on the other end of these data and power lines use the WAGO connectors to connect to the corresponding JST connector that came with your LED strips.
 This will leave you with the ability to easily disconnect your components if the need arises.

 You will obviously have to think about the wire length you need for your implementation.
 However, keep in mind your data lines should be kept close to 3 meters or less so you don't suffer weakening the integrity of your signal.